Rtechtrove/AVD-AppAttach/README.md

 New-SelfSignedCertificate -Type Custom -KeyUsage DigitalSignature -CertStoreLocation "Cert:\CurrentUser\My" -TextExtension @("2.5.29.37={text}1.3.6.1.5.5.7.3.3", "2.5.29.19={text}") -Subject "CN=AVD, O=MsixAppAttach, C=US" -FriendlyName "As per your requirement"
 3. Open certmgr.msc from the Start menu
 4. Expand Personal > Right-click on certificate > All Tasks > Export

+5. Select 'Yes, export the private key'

+6. Choose format options as required

+7. Set a password and proceed

+8. Choose location to save the PFX file.
+4. Select desired location to save PFX

+8. Complete wizard

+Download .MSI
+1. Download the MSI of the desired program to create the package

+Create MSIX Package
+1. Install MSIX Packaging Tool from Microsoft Store

+2. Open MSIX Packaging Tool and select 'Application package'

+2. Select 'Create package on this computer' > Next

+3. Confirm driver is installed and Windows Update/Search is disabled > Next

+4. Browse to MSI, select signing preference and PFX file, enter password

+5. Fill in package information manually if not auto-filled

+7. Install the program

+8. Restart machine if required or click Next

+9. Package will be listed > Next

+10. Click Yes to proceed

+11. Review package report > Next

+12. Choose location to save package > Create

+13. Package created successfully

+Create VHD or VHDX Package for MSIX
+Note: Requires Hyper-V role installed
+1. Follow Create a VHD or VHDX package for MSIX
+2. Example

+Expand MSIX Package
+1. Follow Expand MSIX
+2. Example

+3. Detach VHD after completion

+Add Package to Host Pool
+1. Go to Hostpool > MSIX packages > Select Add
+2. Enter UNC path to VHD and details should populate

+3. Enter display name, change state to Active, and select Add\